Domestic applicants are those that fall under the following types of citizenship or status in the US:

 - application for graduate appointment - General Graduate College form.
 Some programs may require use of their own form.

-Please do not send official transcripts to our office during the application process unless expressly requested.
+Do not send official transcripts to our office during the application process unless expressly requested.
 Official transcripts will be requested only from admitted students.
 Official transcripts received for records without a final decision may not be reflected in the application checklist until the end of the cycle.

 Review the options below regarding online submission of acceptable transcripts for the purposes of application review: